JohnCoene/javascript-for-r/_book/3-25-htmlwidgets-advanced.md

 download.file(url, destfile = "htmlwidgets/stats/stats.min.js")
 ```

-First we use the `system.file` function to retrieve _the path to the directory_ contains the dependency (`stats.min.js`).
+First we use the `system.file` function to retrieve _the path to the directory_ contains the dependency\index{dependency} (`stats.min.js`).
 It's important that it is the path to the directory and not the file itself.

 ```r
 # stats.R